leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ### Controlling the Display of Dotfiles

-Files whose names being with a dot character (`'.'`) typically represent files that should usually be hidden, such as source-control metadata and configuration files.
+Files whose names begin with a dot character (`'.'`) typically represent files that should usually be hidden, such as source-control metadata and configuration files.
 Modify `doug` with an option to show or hide filenames that begin with a dot.
 This option should be controlled with a `-a` command-line option.